ibm-cloud-docs/vmwaresolutions/services/managingveeam.md

 ### Updating Veeam licenses for instances that are deployed with public and private network
 {: #managingveeam-update-license-public-private}

 If the Veeam service is installed on an instance with public and private network, you can update your Veeam v9.5u4b license either automatically or manually.
 For Veeam v11, you must update your Veeam license automatically.
 You cannot update it manually.
-Follow the Veeam instructions at [Updating license](https://helpcenter.veeam.com/docs/backup/vsphere/license_update.html){:external}.
+Follow the Veeam instructions at [Updating license](https://helpcenter.veeam.com/docs/backup/vsphere/license_update.html){: external}.

 ### Updating Veeam licenses for instances that are deployed with private network only
 {: #managingveeam-update-license-private}